 Harry noticed this too, looking in the mirror, and uttered a quiet curse.
 He began twirling his wand over his face, muttering spells.
 The mustache turned into an auburn, off-red color, that was more or less natural.
 The beard was more resilient though, and turned a deep shade of plum.

 Sherlock remembered now that Harry had gone on a little excursion with John.
-All the details of their trip to the pub didn't seem significant that evening, as he had spent it freaking out that Harry had been caught, and was being held in wizard prison.
-Then, analyzing why he did freak out, because he almost certainly didn't care about Potter that much.
-Now, he realized that he must have had a way to magically alter his appearance, in order to accompany John.
+All the details of their trip to the pub didn't seem significant that evening, as he had spent it panicking that Harry had been caught, and was being held in wizard prison.
+Then, analyzing why he did panic, because he almost certainly didn't care about Potter that much.
+Now, he realized that he must have had a way to alter his appearance, in order to accompany John.

 "Hmph, you could have told me you could do it with magic."
 Sherlock dropped the costume pieces back onto the table, now closely examining Harry's progress.